SDT-base Contents Functions Previous Next PDF Index

 [model.Elt,RemovedElt]=feutil('RemoveElt ElementSelectors',model);

 Element removal.
-This function searches model.Elt for elements which verify certain properties selected by ElementSelectors and removes these elements from the model description matrix.
+This function searches model.Elt for elements which verify certain properties selected by ElementSelectors as a FindElt string, and removes these elements from the model description matrix.
 2nd output argument RemovedElt is optional and contains removed elements.
 A sample call would be

 % Removing elements in a model